Mathematical Methods of Theoretical Physics: Solution of the Schr odinger equation for a hydrogen atom

-Because the left hand side of this equation is independent of the angular variables $\theta $ and $\varphi$, and its right hand side is independent of the radius $r$, both sides have to be constant; say $\lambda $.
-Thus we obtain two differential equations for the radial and the angular part, respectively
+Because the left hand side of this equation is independent of the angular variables $\theta $ and $\varphi$, and its right hand side is independent of the radial variable $r$, both sides have to be independent with respect to variations of $r$, $\theta $ and $\varphi$, and can thus be equated with a constant; say, $\lambda$.
+Therefore, we obtain two ordinary differential equations: one for the radial part [after multiplication of (\ref{2011-m-ch-qae3}) with $R(r)$ from the left]